 It’s in not having the intuitive tools we need as human beings easily to be in relationship, or the language to notice, name, understand and share that it’s OK to be different.

 As Gabor Mate puts it, trauma is not the external event but the internal wound.
-And those with Aspergers can be carrying much deeper wounds within than you might know.
+Those of us with Aspergers can be carrying much deeper wounds within than you might know.

-That blank screen approach is not how I work.
+But the blank screen approach is, rather emphatically, not how I work.

 I was exploring these qualities with one of my longest-standing clients a couple of months ago, and commented that all my life, although less so now that I am finding my feet in attachment-informed EMDR, I had so often felt like a square peg in a round hole.

 The world, she replied, needs square pegs.

 To this one Aspie, she couldn’t have put it better.

 3 responses to “Being Aspergers, Part the Second”